 We also get to hear from Zechariah!
 He's Elizabeth's husband, John the Baptist's father.
 He sings an exuberant song of praise for what God is doing through Jesus.
 He says the baby in Mary's womb means that God is "visiting and redeeming his people."
 Zechariah's thinking of God "visiting and redeeming" Israel when they were in slavery in Egypt.
 So, he sees in this little baby the greater Exodus!
 God is redeeming, rescuing at great cost to himself, his people from our chief enemies of hell, death and sin.
 He does this because he promised to do this, and he always keeps his promises. (vv.
 72-73) He promised to do this because he is a God of great mercy.
 Mercy is his kindness toward us when we are hurting.
 It's so deep that one of the words used comes from the word for "intestines." (vv.
 72, 78) To accomplish this amazing redeeming work, God sends his "sunrise from on high to give light to those who sit in darkness and in the shadow of death...."
 Jesus is described as a "sunrise."
-Just like the beautiful sunrise turns the night to day, even so Jesus is God's light that turns the darkness of our sin to the light of God forgiveness.
-How did Jesus do this?
-On the cross Jesus fell into the darkness of God's Judgment, but three days later, at sunrise on the first day of God's New Creation, Jesus resurrected from the dead.
+Just like the beautiful sunrise turns the night to day, even so Jesus is God's light that turns the darkness of God's Judgment, but three days later, at sunrise on the first day of God's New Creation, Jesus resurrected from the dead.
 Christmas means that God has visited us to redeem us from all our enemies.